Energy Efficiency Standards

 The KCC may allow the recovery of lost revenues associated with demand-side programs.

 Kansas does not have specific incentives for energy efficiency portfolio performance by utilities.
-The Kansas Corporation Commission considers proposals for shared savings performance incentive plans where they are tied to specific energy efficiency programs the commission believes most desirable.
+The KCC considers proposals for shared savings performance incentive plans where they are tied to specific energy efficiency programs the commission believes most desirable.

 For example, the commission approved Westar Energy’s Shared Savings mechanism.